Pac-12 Conference men's basketball tournament

-The Pac-12 Conference men's basketball tournament, otherwise known as the Pac-12 tournament, is the annual concluding tournament for the NCAA college basketball in the Pac-12, taking place in Las Vegas at the T-Mobile Arena.
+The Pac-12 Conference men's basketball tournament, otherwise known as the Pac-12 tournament, was the annual concluding tournament for the NCAA college basketball in the Pac-12, taking place in Las Vegas at the T-Mobile Arena.
 The first tournament was held in 1987 for the Pac-10 conference.
 It ended after four seasons.
 The conference did not have a conference tournament until it was started again in 2002.

+For a time, the future of the Pac-12 Conference itself as with the tournament after the 2024 tournament was uncertain, since the conference only had two remaining members at the start of the 2024–25 academic year.
+Both the remaining Pac-12 schools joined the West Coast Conference as non-football affiliated members for all sports with the exception of baseball for at least the 2024–25 academic year and beyond.
+However, in a span of less than three weeks in September 2024, the Pac-12 added six new members effective in 2026–27—Boise State, Colorado State, Fresno State, Gonzaga, San Diego State, and Utah State.
+Texas State was later added, also effective in 2026–27.
+With nine confirmed members, the conference tournament is likely to resume in 2027.

 History

 The predecessor conference of the Pac-12, the Pacific Coast Conference, began playing basketball in the 1915–16 season.
 The PCC was split into North and South Divisions for basketball beginning with the 1922–23 season.
 The winners of the two divisions would play a best of three series of games to determine the PCC basketball champion.
 If two division teams tied, they would have a one-game playoff to produce the division representative.
 Starting with the first edition of the event now known as the NCAA Division I men's basketball tournament in 1939, the winner of the PCC divisional playoff was given the automatic berth in the NCAA tournament.
 Oregon, the 1939 PCC champion, won the championship game in the 1939 NCAA basketball tournament.

 The last divisional playoff was in the 1954–55 season.
 After that, there was no divisional play and all teams played each other in a round robin competition.
 From the 1955–56 season through the 1985–86 season, the regular season conference champion was awarded the NCAA tournament berth from the PCC, later AAWU, Pac-8 and Pac-10.

 Beginning with the 1975 NCAA tournament, the league (known as the Pac-8 until becoming the Pac-10 with the 1978 arrival of Arizona and Arizona State) would usually place at least one other at-large team in the tournament.
 Following the end of UCLA's dominance in the 1970s, the Pac-10 would struggle to get out of the early rounds of the NCAA tournament.

 By the 1985–86 season, the Pac-10 was one of three remaining conferences that gave their automatic NCAA tournament bid to the regular season round-robin champion.
 The other two conferences were the Ivy League and the Big Ten Conference.